QuarkChain/L2Bridge/backend/README.md

 Step 5: In the case of the hash head passing from L1 to Arbitrum, a setChainHashInL2 function should be called separately on L1.
 For Optimism, it will be done automatically.
 Step 6: When the hash head is available on source L2, LPs can withdraw their funds back on source L2 by providing reward data as hash proofs.

-### Supported L2 Networks
-The project currently supports 2 L2 networks in both directions, which are Arbitrum and Optimism.
-The direction can be understood as the fund flow direction from the user's point of view.
-For example, `O2A` means the source chain is Optimism and destination chain is Arbitrum, and `A2O` means the opposite direction.

 ### About deployments.json
-You will need to configure where to read the contract information to run the script in a .env file.
+You will need a contract configuration file named [deployments.json](https://github.com/QuarkChain/L2Bridge/blob/main/contract/deployments.json) to run the script.
-To do this, please find [deployments.json](https://github.com/QuarkChain/L2Bridge/blob/main/contract/deployments.json) file with contract addresses and some other information in it.
 It is structured in the following way:
 ```
 root
     |-1(L1 chain Id)